vbotka/ansible-apache/docs/source/annotation-tasks.rst

-Configure virtual hosts with the filter `encode_apache
+Use the filter `encode_apache <https://galaxy.ansible.com/jtyr/config_encoder_filters>`_ to
-<https://galaxy.ansible.com/jtyr/config_encoder_filters>`_.
+configure virtual hosts.
 See the template vhost2.j2.
-Take the
-YAML configuration files from the directory ``apache_confd_dir_vhosts`` (7) at master and create files with the Apache virtual hosts in the directory (32) at the remote host.
+Take the YAML configuration files from the directory ``apache_confd_dir_vhosts`` (7) at master and create files with the Apache virtual hosts in the directory (32) at the remote host.
 The created files will be included in the configuration file (42).

 **Include data from conf.d (3-17)**

 Include tasks from the file ``al_include_confd_vars_list`` (12) in the role ``vbotka.ansible_lib`` (11).
-This task takes as parameters the directory with the YAML configuration files (7), and the type of the list (8) and returns the list with the YAML configurations of the virtual hosts stored in the variable ``al_include_confd_vars_list``.
-The variable can be printed (17) if debug is turned on ``apache_debug: true``.
+This task takes as parameters the directory with the YAML configuration files (7) and the type of the list (8), and returns the list with the YAML configurations of the virtual hosts stored in the variable ``al_include_confd_vars_list``.
+The variable can be printed (16) when debug is enabled ``apache_debug: true`` (17).
 The parameters (7,8) are tested inside the included tasks.

 **Create directories for virtual hosts (25-27)**